tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/gpmc.md

 7. Click [OK] to finish sharing settings.

-8. When creating the drive mappings in the next exercise you must specify the servername and share name in the following format \\server_name\share_nam.
+8. When creating the drive mappings in the next exercise you must specify the servername and share name in the following format `\\server_name\share_name`.
 For example if my server was named ES3AMAZ-DER4YE and I wanted to create the IT share drive mapping I would provide the following text in the drive mapping field

 `\\ES3AMAZ-DER4YE\IT`